corda/corda/docs/source/messaging.rst

 Nodes have an internal component, the network map cache, which contains a copy of the network map (which is backed up in the database to persist that information across the restarts in case the network map server is down).
-When a node starts up its cache fetches a copy of the full network map (from the server or from filesystem for quick deployments), after that polls on regular time interval for network map and applies any related changes locally.
+When a node starts up its cache fetches a copy of the full network map (from the server or from filesystem for development mode).
+After that it polls on regular time interval for network map and applies any related changes locally.
 Nodes do not automatically deregister themselves, so (for example) nodes going offline briefly for maintenance are retained in the network map, and messages for them will be queued, minimising disruption.